-Stakeholders interested in running for a NC board seat must complete a Candidate Filing Application online or paper) and submit it to the City Clerk's office for review and verification.
+Stakeholders interested in running for a NC board seat must complete a Candidate Filing Application online or by paper application, and submit it to the City Clerk's office for review and verification.

-Candidates can complete and submit a Candidate Filing Application online at or obtain a paper application from the City Clerk's website.
-Paper applications may be submitted in person, by mail, email, or by fax at the following:
+Candidates can complete and submit a Candidate Filing Application online at https://clerkappsele.lacity.org/NCElection or obtain a paper application from the City Clerk's website.
+Paper applications may be submitted by mail, email, or by fax at the following:

-Office of the City Clerk

-Election Division

-C. Erwin Piper Technical Center

-555 Ramirez Street, Space 300

-Los Angeles, CA 90012
+Office of the City Clerk Email: clerk.electionsnc@lacity.org Election Division C. Erwin Piper Technical Center 555 Ramirez Street, Space 300 Los Angeles, CA 90012